 In all these cases the migration procedure is aborted and a rollback process is initiated in order to clean the allocated resources (VMs, files, etc.) maintaining the original VM at site A powered off.

+Relocation of Virtual Machines: Roadmap

+The implementation of this new functionality requires the definition of an OCCI extension, targeting the current OCCI 1.2 extension.
+After the draft document is ready and it has passed a public comment phase, the functionality will be implemented in the existing client tools and in the current OCCI implementations available: rOCCI, ooi and Synnefo.

+The overall workplan, with tentative dates, for the fulfilment of this task is the following:

+OCCI extension draft design – March 2016 – June 2016:

+Design a draft version of the formal document for the OCCI VM migration extensions.

+Public comment of the OCCI extensions.

+Output: OCCI extensions draft.

+OCCI extensions first implementation – July 2016 – October 2016:

+Implement the first version of the VM relocation mechanism, as described in Section 4.

+Initial client tools implementation

+Output: OCCI implementations, supporting the VM relocation extension.

+Output: OCCI CLI tools supporting migraiton.

+Testing phase – September 2016:

+Deploy and test the OCCI extensions.

+Output: Refined OCCI and CLI implementations.

+VM relocation assessment – September 2016 – October 2016:

+Evaluate VM migration functionality.

+Evaluate VM migration process by user communities and EGI Federated Cloud.

+Output: Modifications to the extension document and refination of VM migration process.

+OCCI extensions second implementation – November 2016 – January 2017:

+Incorporate any missing CMFs to support the extension.

+Incorporate changes raised during the assessment phase.

+Output: Final OCCI implementations supporting migration.

+Output: Final OCCI CLI tools supporting migration.

+OCCI extension final document – January 2017 – March 2017:

+Incorporate all changes and modifications identified during the implementation phase.

+Output: OCCI extension final document.

+VM relocation final implementation – March 2017:

+Output: final implementation of VM relocation.

 Conclusions

 This document has provided an overview of the current state of the art concerning the migration of Virtual Machines (VMs).
 Considering the state of migrating suspended VM between sites and the variety of hypervisors in the EGI Federated Cloud, the safest approach to be considered is offline migration in which the VM has to be powered off before transferring the VM to a new site.
 A procedure that involves powering off the VM, transferring the disk into the destination site and resuming the VM at destination has been outlined.
 The challenges that lie ahead this procedure had been identified (e.g. capacity leasing and VM disk transfer).
-In addition, bindings with OCCI have been established to plan the integration of this procedure into the EGI FedCloud.
+In addition, bindings with OCCI have been established to plan the integration of this procedure into the EGI Federated Cloud.